Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ## 💬 BUBBLES : in-depth guide
 ### 🔸  Bubbles : Definition
-Bubbles are text inputs that will display as an additional layer above an animation, enclosed in coded-drawn lines in the spirit of comic book speech bubble.
+Bubbles are text inputs that will display as an additional layer above an animation, enclosed in coded-drawn lines in the spirit of comic book speech bubble.<BR>
 It's important to mention that ***bubbles*** were originally designed to be used only in an active sequence.

 ### 🔸  Bubble slot
-As previously mentioned, slots are suites of bubbles meant to randomly play during the active sequence of the animation.
+As previously mentioned, slots are suites of bubbles meant to randomly play during the active sequence of the animation.<BR>
-`Slot:` value indicates which slot the bubble will be part of.
+`Slot:` value indicates which slot the bubble will be part of.<BR>
-For instance, if slot #2 is randomly selected, only the bubbles being set to `Slot: 2` will play in the actual active sequence.
+For instance, if slot #2 is randomly selected, only the bubbles being set to `Slot: 2` will play in the actual active sequence.<BR>
 Next time the active sequence will be triggered, another slot will be randomly chosen.

 As for frames, first slot is numbered `0`.

-A slot can have multiple bubbles within so every bubble of the same sequence must share the same `Slot:` value.
+A slot can have multiple bubbles within so every bubble of the same sequence must share the same `Slot:` value.<BR>
 Having only 1 bubbles slot (that will be labelled as **0**) will logically cut the random process and the bubbles sequence will always play when active one is triggered.
 !!! warning
     ⮚ All bubbles inside a same slot must be listed together in a row, one after another before listing the next slot bubbles.<BR>